alekseyshavrin/colorpicker/README.md

 cp.getHEX()

-// Retrieve the object with a full list of the DOM elements of color picker cp.getMarkup()
+// Retrieve the object with a full list of the DOM elements of the color picker cp.getMarkup()
 ```